SunnierLee/DP-Pretrain/README.md

 ### 3.1 Installation

-To setup the environment of PRIVIMAGE, we use `conda` to manage our dependencies.
+To setup the environment of DPP, we use `conda` to manage our dependencies.
 Our developers are conducted using `CUDA 11.8`.

 Run the following commands to install PRIVIMAGE:
  ```